 Through SBRI-led challenges we have helped facilitate £5.5m of funding for projects focussed on patient safety, medicines adherence and child and adolescent mental health.

-We also provide a Funding Finder, which aims to provide our business and healthcare partners with monthly up-to-date funding opportunities for innovation in health from a range of funders.
+We also provide a Funding Finder bulletin integrated in our Innovation & Growth newsletter, which aims to provide our business and healthcare partners with monthly up-to-date funding opportunities for innovation in health from a range of funders.
 This includes opportunities from Innovate UK, Department for Business, Innovation & Skills, Horizon 2020 and the National Institute for Health Research.